Trump to spare U.S. 'dreamer' immigrants from crackdown

 The DHS will need to publish a notice in the Federal Register subject to review in order to implement one part of the plan that calls on ICE agents to increase the number of immigrants who are not given a hearing before being deported.

 The new rules would subject immigrants who cannot show they have been in the country for more than two years to "expedited removal."
-Currently, only migrants apprehended near a U.S. border who cannot show they have been in the country more than 14 days are subject to rapid removal.
+Currently, only migrants apprehended near the border who cannot show they have been in the country more than 14 days are subject to rapid removal.

 The memos also instruct ICE to detain migrants who are awaiting a court decision on whether they will be deported or granted relief, such as asylum.
 DHS officials said they are reviewing what jurisdictions may have laws in place that prevent the amount of time immigrants can be held.